-Dealing with the same question in another place, he says2:
+Dealing with the same question in another place, he says:

 "the function of religion is the same as the function of Law and Government.
 It is a means by which society exercises its control over the conduct of the individual in order to maintain the social order.
 It may not be used consciously as a method of social control over the individual.
 Nonetheless the fact is that religion acts as a means of social control.
 As compared to religion, Government and Law are relatively inadequate means of social control.
+The control through law and order does not go deep enough to secure the stability of the social order.
+The religious sanction, on account of its being supernatural has been on the other hand the most effective means of social control, far more effective than law and Government have been or can be.
+Without the support of religion, law and Government are bound to remain a very inadequate means of social control.
+Religion is the most powerful force of social gravitation without which it would be impossible to hold the social order in its orbit."

-The control through law and order does not go deep enough to secure the ' "The Religious Reconstruction", pp. 42-43.
+&lt;sup>1 "The Religious Reconstruction", pp. 42-43.

-2 "Society in its Psychological aspects" (1913), pp. 356-57.
+&lt;sup>2 "Society in its Psychological aspects" (1913), pp. 356-57.